KofiAnnan97/simple_csv_grapher/README.md

 ![Animated 3D Scatter Plot](./example_plots//animated_3D_scatter.gif)

 ## Live Data Streaming
 Both graphing methods: command line and YAML configuration file can take advantage of live data streaming.
 However the YAML config is the only option that supports multiple data streams from CSV files.

 ### Supported Graph Types
-*2D Line Graph*
+- *2D Line Graph* (looks similiar to animated plot above)

 ## Known Issues
-- If multiple plots are used in a graph, all of them will be the same color (animated graphs only).
 - For animated graphs, the speed of animation does not scale to the size of the data.
 Therefore, larger files will result in slow, large GIFs, while small files will result in quick, small GIFs.
-- Live Data Streaming does not currently support a legend for data streams.
+- Live View does not close the process after the window is closed.